Psst… Looking for a bio/headshot? Click here.

 Download my headshot here.

-Short Bio
+Short Bio (150 words)

-Remy frequently speaks about ethical AI adoption and social impact—most recently for the National Small Nonprofit Summit, the Fund for the City of New York, Leadership Montgomery, and TEDx.
-Remy has been incredibly lucky to receive support of his social impact work through the John Bogle Fellowship (2018), the John McPhee Award (2019), and Princeton AlumniCorps’s Emerging Leaders Fellowship (2024-25).
-He received his BA from the Princeton University School of Public and International Affairs.
+Remy has been lucky to receive support for his social impact work through the John C. Bogle Fellowship (2018), the John McPhee Award (2019), and Princeton AlumniCorps’s Emerging Leaders Fellowship (2024-25).
+He received his BA from the Princeton University School of Public and International Affairs and has an executive certificate in AI/ML Deployment from MIT’s Sloan School of Management; he's also certified in change management by the Association for Talent Development.
+He currently resides in New York City.
 Outside of work, he’s an avid audiobook listener and occasional drummer.